 Leaf sheaths are green to green-translucent on the back and white-translucent on the front, usually smooth.
 The basal sheaths may be tinged with brown and all have blades.

 The inflorescence consists of both pistillate (female) spikes, and staminate spikes.
-Staminate spikes (there may be several) are at the top of the stem and on the terminal spike, while staminate, there may be a few pistillate florets at the base making the terminal spike what is referred to as 'androgynous', but that is a rarer case.
+Staminate spikes (there may be several) are at the top of the stem and the terminal spike, while staminate, may have a few pistillate florets at the base making the terminal spike what is referred to as 'androgynous', but that is a rarer case.
 The terminal spike can be 10 to 20 mm long, 1.5 to 2 mm wide and on a short (5 to 15 mm) stalk.
 Those upper lateral spikes are usually all staminate or androgynous, that is with staminate florets above and some pistillate florets below.
-These spikes are linear and less than 20 mm.
+These spikes are linear and less than 20 mm long.
 The lower lateral spikes number 4 to 5, and are all pistillate, cylindric, 10 to 35 mm long, 8 to 10 mm wide, and on slender stalks as long or longer than the spikes, drooping at maturity, widely separated from each other, one at each stem node.
-The inflorescence is subtended by green bracts with sheaths 3 to 5 mm long, the lower bracts equal to the length of the inflorescence, but frequently shorter.
+The nodes of the inflorescence are subtended by green bracts with sheaths 3 to 5 mm long, the lower bracts may equal the length of the inflorescence, but frequently are shorter.
 The pistillate spikes have 10 to 40 perigynia placed about 1 mm apart but those on the upper mixed spikes will be more crowded at the top of the spike.
 (The bladder-like sacs that enclose the female flower and later the fruit are called perigynia, singular - perigynium).